Jn527fd/Crypto-tracker/README.md

 **Phase one:**

-<kbd>    This is an indented paragraph.</kbd>

-This phase of the project aims to create a cryptocurrency price tracking system with data collection and visualization capabilities.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This phase of the project aims to create a cryptocurrency price tracking system with data collection and visualization capabilities.
 In the first phase, two primary scripts have been developed: crypto_data_collector.py and crypto_price_visualizer.py.
 These scripts work in tandem to gather real-time cryptocurrency data and visualize it using Matplotlib.

     Contributors
         Jesus Naranjo